Long-range translational order and hyperuniformity in two-dimensional chiral active crystal: Abstract

 \section{Abstract}

 We numerically study two-dimensional athermal chiral active particles at high densities.
 The particles in this system perform the circular motion with frequency $\Omega$.
-We show that the system in the fluid phase crystallizes at high densities even in two dimensions.
-The true long-range translational order arises due to the suppression of displacement fluctuations associated with hyperuniformity.
-We also find that $\Omega=0$ is singular, where the system never crystallizes because the system is similar to a quenched random system for which the lower critical dimension is $4$.
-Our numerical results are quantitatively explained by a linear elastic theory.
+We show that the system crystallizes at high densities even in two dimensions, accompanied by the true long-range translational order.
+This is due to the anomalous suppression of displacement fluctuations associated with hyperuniformity.
+These findings can be explained using an active elastic theory quantitatively.
+Surprisingly, the crystals become unstable and melt in the limit of $\Omega=0$, for the spatial dimension of four or less.
+This result can be explained by a mechanism akin to quenched random systems for which the lower critical dimension is four.